igauch/daily/doc/Axios.md

     return Promise.reject(error);
   });
 axios.interceptors.response.use(function (response) {
-    // Any status code that lie within the range of 2xx cause this function to trigger
     // Do something with response data
     return response;
   }, function (error) {
-    // Any status codes that falls outside the range of 2xx cause this function to trigger
     // Do something with response error
     return Promise.reject(error);
   });